hoshomoh/blog/_posts/2020-07-01-life-at-trivago.md

 [trivago](https://company.trivago.com/) is a meta-search company.
 The simplest way to think about trivago is "Google" but for hotels and alternative accommodations.
 After picking a travel destination, picking the perfect accommodation for your stay at that destination can be quite a challenge because there is so much variable to consider coupled with the fact that the same accommodation can have different prices across multiple OTA{% sidenote 'ota-meaning' 'OTA is an acronym for *Online Travel Agency*.
 You can find a list of OTA [here](https://en.wikipedia.org/wiki/Category:Online_travel_agencies)' %} or booking platforms.

-trivago has mastered the art of guiding you to finding the best accommodation for your travel or business destination while comparing prices of millions of accommodation from small, medium, and big OTA.
+trivago has mastered the art of guiding you to finding the best accommodation for your travel or business destinations while comparing prices of millions of accommodation from small, medium, and big OTA.

 At trivago, we care for the OTA as much as we do for the customers.
 This is why we have a product called *Express Booking*, built to help small, medium and even big OTA increase conversion by entering new markets without worrying above content localization or payment methods.
 Visit [this page](https://www.trivago.com/expressbooking/) to learn more about trivago express booking.

 My team was responsible for the customer experience of Express booking.
-After a user choose a rate on trivago and, they get redirected to Express booking, my team’s product takes over and smoothly guide the customer to making a successful booking.
-In between, we empower the users by:
+After a user choose a rate on trivago and, they get redirected to Express booking, my team was responsible for smoothly guiding the customer to making a successful booking.
+In general, we empower the users by:

  - Making sure the localized information is accurate,
  - Ensuring a smooth desktop and mobile experience,